magiclamp32/RetroPie-Extra2/README.md

 git pull origin
 ./install-extras.sh
 ```

+Scripts that are unfinished/untested/unpolished will not be located in this repository and instead have been moved to [RetroPie-Extra-unstable](https://github.com/Exarkuniv/RetroPie-Extra-unstable).

 The installation script assumes that you are running it on a Raspberry Pi with the `RetroPie-Setup/` folder being stored in `/home/pi/RetroPie-Setup`.
 If your setup differs, just copy the scripts directly to the folder they need to be in.